 - Participates on research teams to maximize quality and productivity; assisting faculty in disseminating research and instruction to serve the school’s and university’s missions.

-Pursues professional development, professional service activities, and publication as guided by the standards of the library’s Committee on Appointments and Promotions.
-Participates in self-directed learning and education programs to build subject knowledge and stay current with emerging trends.
-Conducts research or quality improvement projects to understand better the nature and impact of high quality information services.
+- Pursues professional development, professional service activities, and publication as guided by the standards of the library’s Committee on Appointments and Promotions.

-Depending on knowledge, interest, aptitude and skills, the librarian may be asked to assume responsibilities in other areas, for example:
+The Libraries encourages exploration into new techniques and technologies to meet user needs.
+Depending on knowledge, interest, and skills, the librarian may be asked to assume responsibilities in other areas, for example:

 This position reports to the Head of Clinical, Academic, and Research Engagement (CARE) at the Health Sciences Library, and works with members of the CARE team and other HSL departments to support students and faculty seamlessly to respond to needs that arise from their academic work and clinical practice.